CREModels urges developers to contemplate the complexities of large-scale mixed-use projects before taking them on

-The national trend toward mixed-use development is undeniable, write Mike Harris, managing director, and Max Garbus, practice director, due diligence services.
-“Marketed as experiential, live-work-play communities beloved by Millennials and empty nesters alike, mixeduse projects are popping up from the waterfronts of the Mid-Atlantic to the suburbs of Seattle,” they note.
+The national trend toward mixed-use development is undeniable, write Mike Harris, Managing Director, and Max Garbus, Practice Director, Due Diligence Services, in the June 22 piece, “Single-Use Developers, Mixed-Use World: Making the Switch.”
+“Marketed as experiential, live-work-play communities beloved by Millennials and empty nesters alike, mixed-use projects are popping up from the waterfronts of the Mid-Atlantic to the suburbs of Seattle,” they note.
 But if they choose to embrace the trend, caution the executives, single-use developers need to carefully prepare for the different dynamics that prevail.
 “Simply put, mixed-use is a different animal,” they write.

 It starts from the very beginning as the team puts together financing.
 “While the capital stack for single-use properties tends to be relatively simple, a large mixed-use project could involve one set of investors and four different construction loans, or vice versa,” they note.
 Likewise, the financial underwriting and modeling platforms that work perfectly well for single-use projects can break down when retrofitted to include additional property types, caution Harris and Garbus.
 This tends to escalate when different stakeholders want to see reporting at different levels, they explain.
 “For instance, investors may want rollup financials, but lenders may want to see progress reported on each property type individually.”